 *** WE ARE NOT CURRENTLY TAKING APPLICATIONS FOR THIS DOG AS THEY ARE NOW ON TRIAL.
 Please see the "dogs in our care" page for available dogs.***

 - Taco is strictly for adoption within the Canterbury area as he will require the support of our team to integrate into his new home.
 Please do not apply from other parts of New Zealand.

-- Taco needs an owner who is experienced in the care of rescue dogs and committed to training.
+- Taco needs an owner who is experienced in the care of dogs and committed to training.
 You must have sound dog knowledge and experience.
 Taco is looking for a home where his new owner can continue to implement the techniques that have resolved his anxiety and reduced his submissive urination triggers.
-We would also suggest utilizing a trainer (we have one we can recommend) to assist with integration.

-- Ideally, another small breed dog in the home with an "alpha" personality would be the best fit for Taco.
-A submissive dog would not be suitable as a companion for Taco.
-He would be fine as a solo dog.
+- Ideally, another small breed dog in the home would be the best fit for Taco as he is very playful and social.